BrianHCombes/SelfEd-Tutorial-Javascript/SelfEd-Javascript-Functions-Asynchronous-Calls/README.md

 **Catalyst 2:**     | Also was having trouble moving the RESTful call **_$http.get_** from a controller to a service method in Angular.

-**References:**       | **Cited references to learn and apply to this SelfEd**
+**Citings**           | **Cited references to learn and apply to this SelfEd**
 ----------------------|-----------------------
-                      | Primary tutorial credit goes to: **Christopher Buecheler**.
+   Cite: AAA          | Primary tutorial credit goes to: **Christopher Buecheler**.
 His tutorial that helped me the most is here:   http://cwbuecheler.com/web/tutorials/2013/javascript-callbacks/
                       | https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/async_function
                       | https://blog.ometer.com/2011/07/24/callbacks-synchronous-and-asynchronous/
                       | http://callbackhell.com/ (Lots of good explanation in this one)